-Rome is one of the most visited cities in the world — which is why many people are curious about the Rome and Vatican Pass.
-That’s why we wanted to do a Roma Pass review (aka Rome Pass) to determine if the Roma Pass is worth the money.
+Rome is one of the most visited cities in the world — which is why many people are curious about the Rome Card and OMNIA Vatican Pass.
+That’s why we wanted to do a Rome Pass review to determine if this popular sightseeing card is worth the money.

 Super Quick Roma & Vatican Pass Review

 Here is a brief overview of the pass’s value (we’ll go into more detail later).